P-selectin glycoprotein ligand-1

 Selectin P ligand, also known as SELPLG or CD162 (cluster of differentiation 162), is a human gene.

 SELPLG codes for PSGL-1, the high affinity counter-receptor for P-selectin on myeloid cells and stimulated T lymphocytes.
 As such, it plays a critical role in the tethering of these cells to activated platelets or endothelia expressing P-selectin.
 Naive and stimulated lymphocytes appear to use PSGL-1 for trafficking into and out of lymph nodes.
-The gene and protein structure of human PSGL-1 was first discovered in 1993.
+The gene and protein structure of human PSGL-1 was first discovered in 1993 by Dianne Sako.
 The research team at Genetics Institute (GI) named the molecule PSGL-1 for "P-selectin glycoprotein ligand-1" although it was found to also bind the other two selectins types.
-In 1994, the GI team now led by Gray Shaw discovered that most of the binding activity of PSGL-1 was localized within its N-terminal 19 amino acids, including three sulfotyrosines (Tys) at positions 5, 7 and 10 and a critical O-linked glycan attached to the threonine at position 16 of the mature, fully processed PSGL-1 present on a cell's surface.
+In 1994, the GI team then led by Gray Shaw discovered that most of the binding activity of PSGL-1 was localized within its N-terminal 19 amino acids, including three sulfotyrosines (Tys) at positions 5, 7 and 10 and a critical O-linked glycan attached to the threonine at position 16 of the mature, fully processed PSGL-1 present on a cell's surface.
 They termed this the "anionic segment" of PSGL-1 in 1995 and then published the co-crystal structure of human PSGL-1's anionic segment bound to human P-selectin in 2000.

 The organization of the SELPLG gene closely resembles that of CD43 and the human platelet glycoprotein GpIb-alpha both of which have an intron in the 5-prime-noncoding region, a long second exon containing the complete coding region, and TATA-less promoters.

-P-selectin glycoprotein ligand-1 (PSGL-1) is a dimeric mucin-like glycoprotein found primarily on the surface of white blood cells cells.
+P-selectin glycoprotein ligand-1 (PSGL-1) is a dimeric mucin-like glycoprotein found primarily on the surface of white blood cells.
 PSGL-1 can serve as a ligand for P-selectin (P stands for platelet), which is one of a family of selectins that includes E-selectin (endothelial) and L-selectin (leukocyte).
 Selectins are part of the broader family of cell adhesion molecules.
 PSGL-1 can bind to each of the three members of the family but binds best (with the highest affinity) to P-selectin.